A Juneteenth Celebration

 Repertoire includes:

-Antonio Vivaldi “Summer” from The Four Seasons
+Max Richter & Antonio Vivaldi Recomposed by Max Richter: Vivaldi’s The Four Seasons

 Repertoire includes: